How Index counts impressions

 • Three hours for mobile app and STV.

-Note: You will receive the billing notification from Index as soon as we receive it from the publisher, up to the TTL.
+Note: You will receive the billing notification from Index as soon as we receive it from the Media Owner, up to the TTL.

 Native on web and mobile app